We may earn affiliate commissions for the recommended products. Learn more.

 Hours of testing

-Recent update
+Recent Updates

-In this April 2025 update, I’ve retested the provider to see what has changed since our last review in 2024.
+In this April 2025 update, I retested the provider to see what has changed since our last review in 2024.
 I also compared CyberGhost VPN to NordVPN and other providers in terms of key metrics to ensure you can make an informed decision.

 CyberGhost offers three plan durations, with the shortest being the monthly plan priced at $12.99/month.
-A 6-month plan priced at $6.99/month, and a 28-month plan starting from $2.03/month are also available.
+A 6-month plan priced at $6.99/month and a 28-month plan starting from $2.03/month are also available.
 If you’re looking to test the service, CyberGhost offers a 24-hour free trial on Windows and macOS, 3-day free trial for Android, and 7-day trial for iOS, as well as money-back guarantees.

 By purchasing the 6-month and 28-month plans, you also gain access to 1 year of 500GB pCloud cloud storage, PrivacyGuard, CyberGhost ID Guard, and special NoSpy servers.
 In the case of the 1-month plan, you only get the CyberGhost ID Guard.
 You can also pay an extra monthly fee to get a dedicated IP for your VPN.